Disney World Special Events, Festivals and Parties

 Epcot International Flower and Garden Festival

-In 2023, the Epcot International Flower and Garden Festival was held March 1 – July 5.
+In 2024, the Epcot International Flower and Garden Festival will be held February 28 – May 27.

 During the Epcot International Flower and Garden Festival, Disney punches up their landscaping at Epcot with additional topiaries, display gardens, wildlife habitats (including a butterfly garden) as well as offering some special tours.
 Outdoor Kitchens feature foods & beverages from the garden and grill.